PlatformLab/grpc_homa/README.md

 - Please contact me if you have any problems; I'm happy to provide advice and support.

+- This code currently works with gRPC version 1.42.0.

 - Known limitations:
   - grpc_homa currently supports only insecure channels.